Logo for University of Iowa Health Care This logo represents the University of Iowa Health Care

 1. Voice therapy implemented

-2. Gastroenterology eval
+2. Gastroenterology evaluation

 1. GI consult: negative 24 H pH probe off PPI's; endoscopy: intact Nissen wrap, no signs of reflux esophagitis